Taş Tepeler

 The Taş Tepeler (Turkish, literally 'Stone Mounds') are a group of Neolithic archaeological sites in Upper Mesopotamia (al-Jazira), near the city of Urfa in modern-day Turkey.
-They are the remains of a number of settlements dating to the Pre-Pottery Neolithic period (c.
-9500–7000 BC), during transition from nomadic hunter-gatherer societies to settled agricultural communities in the region.
+They are the remains of an early civilisation dating to the Pre-Pottery Neolithic (PPN) period (c.
+10,000–7000 BC), during transition from nomadic hunter-gatherer societies to settled agricultural communities in the region.